JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ```
  - To solve this type error you will need to `match` on the result, which should fix both type error and behavior

-Review example: with partial parameters applied, remainder types hint at what is needed.
+Review example: with partial parameters applied, the remaining types hint at what is still needed.

 ```ocaml
 let l = [[3;3]; [4;4]; [22;17]] in